yaroslavafenkin/usage-in-plugins/README.md

-**Finds and reports usage of deprecated Jenkins api in plugins** (except api used in jelly and groovy files)
+**Finds and reports usage of deprecated Jenkins api in plugins** (except api used in jelly and groovy files and in WEB-INF/lib/*.jar)

 Checkout and run with "mvn exec:java".